All Nine Chapters - Index and Summary

 In Jesus' day, many believed that wealth was clear evidence of God's blessing and that the wealthy would automatically be in the kingdom.
-By implication this meant that the poor were either doing something wrong and/or were being punished for sin.
-Note: Luke 16:14 says the Pharisees, who certainly looked down on the less fortunate, were lovers of money.
+By implication this meant that the poor were either doing something wrong or were being punished for sin.
+The Pharisees, who certainly looked down on the less fortunate, were lovers of money (Luke 16:14).

 Also See Tithing - God's Plan or Man’s Design?

 Many believers have been taught that tithing is a command of God for Christians today.
 Were one to ask most teachers of tithing to cite a passage of Scripture supporting the practice, a few verses - I like to call them "the usual suspects" - can be rounded up.
 Frequently, only parts of Scripture passages are cited, and they are usually rendered out of context.
 Also Note that the Apostle Paul never once appealed to tithing even though he obviously often suffered financial difficulties.
 However, he wrote rather a lot about FREELY giving financial support where one is able.
 (In-depth Article)